Nonparametric plug-in classifier for multiclass classification of S.D.E. paths: Classification procedure: a plug-in approach

 This result together with Theorem~\ref{thm:comparisonInequality} yields the consistency of the plug-in classifier

 where the unknown parameters are replaced by their estimators in Equation~\eqref{def:hatg}.
 However, application of Theorem~\ref{thm:comparisonInequality} requires the consistency of the estimator $\w{b}_i$ in terms of empirical norm $\|.\|_n$ and not in terms of norm $\|.\|_{n,i}$.
 To circumvent this issue, we can use a change of probability to get rid of the conditioning on $Y=i$.
 For this purpose, we take advantage of Lemma~\ref{lem:controleSortiCompact} and~\ref{lem:boundDensity} to derive precise control of the transition density of the process $X$ conditioned on $Y=i$, and then to establish the consistency of the plug-in classifier. \begin{theo} Grant Assumptions \ref{ass:RegEll}, \ref{ass:Novikov}.
-For $N$ large enough such that $\Delta_n = O(1/N)$ and $K_N = (N\log(N))^{1/5}$, the classifier $\w{g}$ satisfies
+For $N$ large enough, set $\Delta_n = O(1/N), ~ \tilde{A}_N = \log(N)$ and $\tilde{K}_N = (N\log(N))^{1/5}$.
+Moreover, for each $i \in \mathcal{Y}$, on the event $\{N_i > 1\},~ A_{N_i} = \log(N_i)$ and $K_{N_i} \propto (N_i\log(N_i))^{1/5}$.
+Then, the classifier $\w{g}$ satisfies

 \end{theo} The consistency of our classification procedure is obtained under very mild assumptions.
 The study of the rates of convergence requires more structural assumptions.
 In the following section, we obtain rates of convergence of the plug-in classifier under different kind of assumptions.